With regard but without any shyness he approached. He could have been eight, maybe nine years old.

 Many of these boys wore, tied around their waists, a lanyard with a small key hanging from it.

-At first, I didn’t pay much attention to it.
+At first I didn’t pay much attention to it.
 I thought it was the key to their locker like the ones we used in our naïve days.
 But there were no lockers there, and no closets either.
-It was just a large, dank room with rows of wooden beds and clothes hanging along the walls, a crucifix and an image of some Madonna to vow to.
+It was just a large, dank room with rows of wooden beds and clothes hanging along the walls, a crucifix and the image of some Madonna to vow to.

-And many small men, with uncertain futures, with a small key attached to their lives.
+And many small men, with uncertain futures, with a small key tied to their lives.

 In our unlikely dialogue by sounds and gestures, I asked what those little keys tied at the waist were and understood that all of them were very jealous of them, so much so that they almost hid or protected them with their hands when I looked at them.
 Charan, taking my hand, accompanied me to another small room, a long, narrow closet.